 Simmons Buntin is an author, editor, project manager, publisher, marketer, communications director, team leader, facilitator, photographer, nonprofit director, thinker, creator, dog walker, and all-around good guy.

-He is the editor-in-chief of Terrain.org, which he founded in 1997.
+He is the editor-in-chief of Terrain.org, the world’s first online literary journal of place, which he founded in 1997.
 He is also director and board member of Terrain Publishing, the small parent nonprofit organization that provides the business structure for Terrain.org and related educational, scientific, and literary activities.

-Simmons is the author of the acclaimed new book Satellite: Essays on Fatherhood and Home, Near and Far (Trinity University Press, March 4, 2025).
+Simmons is the author of Satellite: Essays on Fatherhood and Home, Near and Far (Trinity University Press), which was named a Literary Hub top-100 independent press book of 2025.
 He is the co-editor of the anthology Dear America: Letters of Hope, Habitat, Defiance, and Democracy and the author of a book of community case studies — Unsprawl: Remixing Spaces as Places — as well as two books of poetry published by Ireland’s Salmon Poetry: Bloom and Riverfall.
-He has also published literary and technical writing, as well as a few photographs, in such venues as Orion, ISLE, Kyoto Review, North American Review, and Bulletin of Science, Technology, and Society.
-He also teaches the occasional course at the University of Arizona Poetry Center and lectures on creative writing, publishing, editing, sustainable design and planning, and project management.
+Simmons has published literary and technical writing, as well as a few photographs, in such venues as Orion, ISLE, Kyoto Review, North American Review, and Bulletin of Science, Technology, and Society.
+He teaches the occasional course at the University of Arizona Poetry Center and lectures on creative writing, publishing, editing, sustainable design and planning, and project management.

-In his spare time he enjoys photography, hiking, reading, community-building, literary readings, and visiting national parks and communities across the West.
-He volunteers his time at Terrain.org and Terrain Publishing, as well as by serving as HOA Board President for his historic midtown Tucson townhome complex.
+In his spare time he enjoys photography (check out his Flower a Day project on Instagram @fotosimmons), hiking, reading, community-building, literary readings, and visiting national parks and mixed-use communities across the West.
+He volunteers his time at Terrain.org and Terrain Publishing.
+He lives in the Community of Civano in southeast Tucson, Arizona.

 He welcomes your questions, comments, and requests to play Albus Dumbledore at your next Harry Potter celebration.